jesseg102/ADS-508--Cloud-Computing/README.md

 ## Data Sources

-Data files will be stored in a public S3 bucket on AWS service.
+Our data files will be stored in a public S3 bucket on AWS service due to the number of images in our selected data sources.
 This will in turn communicate with AWS SageMaker.

 •	[Vehicle Speed](https://www.kaggle.com/datasets/tanishqdublish/vehcile-speed-data)